sdeb06/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-A simple yet our favourite childhood game written in C lamguage with dynamic memory allocation.
+A simple yet our favourite childhood game written in C language with dynamic memory allocation.